Sanket-Kayastha/TCS_Questions/README.md

 stack (sub-array) of coins such that the sum of the difference between the maximum value and the minimum value of the coins for all the stacks (sub-arrays) is maximum.
 Note: Each value of the array can be used only once that is only in one subarray.

+Example:

+Input:

+5
+→ Value of N
+{1,2,1,0,5} → arr[], elements from arr[0] to arr [N-1],
+where each elements is separated by a new line.

+Output:
+6